Navarro County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-• Temporary Permit: You should have received a temporary driving permit from the arresting officer.
-This permit is typically valid for 40 days from the date of your arrest, allowing you to drive until your ALR hearing or until the suspension officially begins if you don't request a hearing.
+• Temporary Permit: You should have received a temporary driving permit at the time of your arrest.
+This permit is typically valid for 40 days, allowing you to drive until your ALR hearing or the start of your suspension.

 If You Refused Testing